AadityaRavindran/gym-cartpolemod/README.md

 - v5: 0.1 var Gaussian Sensor noise
 - v6: 0.2 var Gaussian Sensor noise

-Note that the sensor noise is added to the angle theta alone, and the actuator noise is added to the force.
+Note: The sensor noise is added to the angle, theta alone, and the actuator noise is added to the force.

 Some Neural network parameters:
 - Discount rate     : gamma = 0.95